DataDog/kvexpress-cookbook/README.md

 kvexpress Cookbook
 =============
-Installs [kvexpress](https://github.com/DataDog/kvexpress) and provides and LWRP to use it from within Chef.
+Installs [kvexpress](https://github.com/DataDog/kvexpress) and provides an LWRP to use it from within Chef.

 Requirements
 ------------